 We currently only have enough funds to support 1 in 10 applicants in September 2020.
 We urgently need your help to increase this number.

 "This Scholarship has helped me reach for the stars and achieve things I never thought I could that are now in reach.
 Donating really changes lives and gives people opportunities that they never thought they'd have.
 That person goes on to help other people and we have you to thank for that."

 1st year LLB Law and York Opportunity Scholar

-The York Opportunity Scholarship provides financial support of £1,100 for three years of undergraduate study to students like Stephen and Beth, alleviating the pressure that so many students from under-represented groups face both before and during university.
+The Scholarship provides financial support of £1,100 for three years of undergraduate study to students, alleviating the pressure that so many students from less advantaged groups face both before and during university.

 You can double the impact for a prospective student by making a donation today.
-For many students from under-represented backgrounds, applying to university can be an incredibly difficult decision.
-Right now, hundreds of students each year at York aren’t getting the financial support they need to overcome the barriers that they face.
+For many students from less advantaged backgrounds, applying to university can be an incredibly difficult decision.
+Right now, hundreds of students each year at York don’t have access to the financial support they need to overcome the barriers that they face.
 Being confident about coming to university isn’t just about academic achievements.

 If you are in a position to consider funding a full scholarship, please contact Tom Piercy, Head of Fundraising Programmes.